daniela-v/CWSchedulingApp/README.md

 ## Demo

-Use the app online at // link to Heroku here //
+Use the app online at https://milestone-manager-production.herokuapp.com/

 Include demo gifs here.
 # Get Started
-Assumes local installation of [Node.js](https://nodejs.org/)
+Assumes local installation of [Node.js](https://nodejs.org/).

 Make sure when you install nodejs to check the **"Automatically install the necessary tools"** if you use Windows because Python and Build Tools will be needed.
 On Debian GNU/Linux you need to install **build-essentials** while on other repositories you need **base-devel**.